squirrel-writer/squirrel/README.md

 If a plugin needs some thrid-party dependencies (`system` or `pip`), they must be declared in the `yaml` config file of the plugin.

-`pip` or `system` dependencies can be declared this way inside a the config file:
+`pip` or `system` dependencies can be declared this way inside the config file:
 ```yaml
 deps:
   sys: